mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 26 June 2025

-- The average temperature today is 16.58˚C,
+- The average temperature today is 16.88˚C,
-- With highs of 17.14˚C and lows of 16.49˚C,
+- With highs of 17.51˚C and lows of 16.49˚C,
-- It may feel like 16.54˚C with overcast clouds
+- It may feel like 16.84˚C with moderate rain
 - The wind speed is 1.79m/s and visibility is 10000m
-- The pressure is 1008hPa and humidity is 86%
+- The pressure is 1009hPa and humidity is 85%
 - The sun will rise at 03:50 and set at 20:31

 <!-- weather_marker ends -->